SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Dates: Several in September

-Most live music venues are now open and offering concerts in San Francisco.
-The city attracts some big names, but also has many great venues for independent and up-and-coming artists to showcase their talent.
+The San Francisco live music venues attract some big names, but also have many great venues for independent and up-and-coming artists to showcase their talent.

 Find a show you'll love at the Chase Center, Warfield, the Fillmore, or the Independent, among many others.
-Here are a few of the top shows this month.
+Here are a few of the top shows to look out for this month.

 >> Visit this page for a full calendar of shows at top venues in September